Juniper/contrail-web-core/README.md

     cd contrail-web-core
     make repos

-'make repos' downloads two more repos contrail-web-controller and contrail-third-party in contrail-web-controller and third_party directory respectively in parent directory.
+'make repos' downloads two more repos contrail-web-controller and contrail-webui-third-party in parent directory.

 4) Execute the following commands under `contrail-web-core` directory to setup development environment.
 It downloads all the third-party libraries and generates the files required for Contrail Web UI.